-- Senior downstream water rights, existing CVP and SWP and other water rights diversions including CVP 215 water and Article 3F water and SWP Article 21 (interruptible supply), and other more senior flow priorities (such as diversions associated with Freeport Regional Water Project and existing Los Vaqueros Reservoir) have been satisfied; - Flows are available for diversion above flows needed to meet all applicable laws, regulations, biological opinions and incidental take permits, and court orders in place at the time that diversion occurs.
-This would include, but is not limited to any flow requirements in Water Right Decision 1641 (SWRCB, 2000), the 2019 ROC on LTO Biological Opinions (USFWS 2019 and NMFS 2019) and the SWP ITP (CDFW 2020); and - There is available capacity at the RBPP and in the TC Canal and GCID facilities to divert and convey water to Sites Reservoir, above the capacity needed for deliveries to existing TC Canal users and within the GCID service area.
+- Flows in the Sacramento River exceed the minimum diversion criteria (described below); - The Delta is in "excess" conditions as determined by Reclamation and DWR; - Senior downstream water rights, existing CVP and SWP and other water rights diversions including CVP 215 water and Article 3F water and SWP Article 21 (interruptible supply), and other more senior flow priorities (such as diversions associated with Freeport Regional Water Project and existing Los Vaqueros Reservoir) have been satisfied; - Flows are available for diversion above flows needed to meet all applicable laws, regulations, biological opinions and incidental take permits, and court orders in place at the time that diversion occurs.
+This would include, but is not limited to any flow requirements in Water Right Decision 1641 (State Water Resources Control Board 2000), the 2019 ROC on LTO Biological Opinions (U.S. Fish and Wildlife Service 2019, National Marine Fisheries Service 2019) and the State ITP (CDFW 2020); and - There is available capacity at the RBPP and in the TC Canal and GCID facilities to divert and convey water to Sites Reservoir, above the capacity needed for deliveries to existing TC Canal users and within the GCID service area.

 The RBPP would serve as the primary diversion location and would divert water from the Sacramento River to Funks Reservoir through the TC Canal and into the Sites Reservoir through the Funks PGP and the I/O Works.
 Up to 2,100 cfs, plus losses, would be diverted at the RBPP for the Project.
-The RBPP has an existing fish screen that meets NMFS and CDFW fish screen criteria through which all flows diverted for the Project would be screened.
 The Hamilton City Pump Station would serve as the secondary diversion location and would divert water from the Sacramento River to the new TRR through the GCID Main Canal and into the Sites Reservoir through the TRR PGP and the I/O Works.
 Up to 1,800 cfs, plus losses, would be diverted at the Hamilton City Pump Station for the Project.
-The Hamilton City Pump Station has an existing fish screen that meets NMFS and CDFW fish screen criteria through which all flows diverted for the Project.
-The Hamilton City Pump Station has an existing fish screen that meets NMFS and CDFW fish screen criteria through which all flows diverted for the Project.
-The Hamilton City Pump Station has an existing fish screen that meets NMFS and CDFW fish screen criteria through which all flows diverted for the Project would be screened.
-Although the RBPP will be the primary diversion point, both facilities would be operated simultaneously when river conditions, facilities, and capacity are available for a maximum combined diversion rate of 3,900 cfs, plus losses.
+Although the RBPP would be the primary diversion point, both diversion facilities would be operated simultaneously when river conditions and capacity are available for a maximum combined diversion rate of 3,900 cfs, plus losses.